-We are pleased to report that Binghamton University’s Social Work Department met or exceeded all of our benchmarks in our most recent accreditation
+The Binghamton University Master of Social Work (MSW) program was reaccredited by the Council on Social Work Education (CSWE) in 2010 for eight years.
+We are pleased to report that our program met or exceeded all of our benchmarks in our most recent accreditation.

 "All CSWE programs measure and report student learning outcomes.
 Students are assessed on their mastery of the competencies which comprise the accreditation standards of the CSWE.
 These competencies are dimensions of social work practice which all social workers are expected to master during their professional training.
 A measurement benchmark is set by the social work programs for each competency.
 An assessment score at or above that benchmark is considered by the program to represent mastery of that particular competency."

 View the results of the Assessment of Student Learning Outcomes for the BInghamton University MSW program.

 Licensure Examination Passage Rates